 “Give yourself the time and space needed to understand the platform, each professors’ style, and virtual classroom setup,” says Lindsey Garbenis, director of admissions at UDayton Global, Shorelight’s international student program at the University of Dayton.

 Tip #2: Engage During Class

 Be proactive and participate, says Robyn Stewart, associate academic director of the International Accelerator at American University.
 “In higher education in the United States, we value student participation.
 In fact, we often assign a grade for participation in class.
 Professors want to hear from students.
-We want to know what questions you have, what you think about the ideas we put out for discussion, and what you can contribute to move the subject forward.”
+We want to know what questions you have, what you think about the ideas we put out for discussion, and what you can contribute to moving the subject forward.”

 She recommends that you ask questions, raise your hand, and volunteer for e-board assignments, much like in a regular classroom.
-This will also likely increase your overall learning and decrease distraction.

 Tip #3: Read the Syllabus on Day One

 “The most important document in any class is the syllabus.
 It’s like a roadmap to success in the class,” suggests Stewart, who is also an adjunct instructor at American.